Los Angeles Times: Chandler era

 During the 1960s, the paper won four Pulitzer Prizes, more than its previous nine decades combined.

-Writing in 2013 about the pattern of newspaper ownership by founding families, Times reporter Michael Hiltzik said that:
+In 2013, Times reporter Michael Hiltzik wrote that:

 The first generations bought or founded their local paper for profits and also social and political influence (which often brought more profits).
 Their children enjoyed both profits and influence, but as the families grew larger, the later generations found that only one or two branches got the power, and everyone else got a share of the money.
 Eventually the coupon-clipping branches realized that they could make more money investing in something other than newspapers.
 Under their pressure the companies went public, or split apart, or disappeared.
 That's the pattern followed over more than a century by the Los Angeles Times under the Chandler family.

-The paper's early history and subsequent transformation was chronicled in an unauthorized history, Thinking Big (1977, ISBN 0-399-11766-0), and was one of four organizations profiled by David Halberstam in The Powers That Be (1979, ISBN 0-394-50381-3; 2000 reprint ISBN 0-252-06941-2).
-It has also been the whole or partial subject of nearly thirty dissertations in communications or social science in the past four decades.
+The paper's early history and subsequent transformation were chronicled in an unauthorized history, Thinking Big (1977, ISBN 0-399-11766-0), and were one of four organizations profiled by David Halberstam in The Powers That Be (1979, ISBN 0-394-50381-3; 2000 reprint ISBN 0-252-06941-2).
+Between the 1960s and the mid-2000s it was also the whole or partial subject of nearly thirty dissertations in communications and social science.